ifxdb/PythonIfxDB/README.md

 * clone the PythonIfxDB repository
 * Visual Studio 2008 or above (Windows Only)
 * Informix client SDK 410xC2 or above
-* Set environment variable CSDK_HOM and MY_PY_DIR
+* Set environment variable CSDK_HOME and MY_PY_DIR

 ### Clone the source code
-For easiness of explanation let me assume C:\work is the location when we clone the PythonIfxDB repository.
+For easiness of explanation let's assume C:\work is the location when we clone the PythonIfxDB repository.
 (You may clone it at any location though; if so make adjustment for the instructions as well).

 ```